ChIP-Seq

 Data Analysis

-SciDAP is a no-code bioinformatics platform that enables biologists to analyze NGS-based data without a bioinformatician.
+SciDAP is a no-code bioinformatics platform that enables scientists to analyze NGS-based data without a bioinformatician.
 It has built-in pipelines based on open-source workflows to analyze bulk data from ChIP-Seq libraries.
 SciDAP starts from the FASTQ files provided by most DNA core facilities and commercial service providers.
 Starting from raw data allows SciDAP to ensure that all experiments have been processed in the same way and simplifies the deposition of data to GEO upon publication.
 The data can be uploaded from the end-users’ computer, downloaded directly from an FTP server of the core facility by providing a URL, or from GEO by providing SRA accession number.

 Steps in the SciDAP ChIP-Seq workflow